 As well as the prairie dogs, Badlands is full of other wildlife spotting opportunities!
 A highlight on our visit was seeing a herd of bison running next to our car!
 We saw more bison in the Badlands than we did in Yellowstone!

 But one of the best things about the Badlands National Park is that by comparison to many of the other parks is that it is exceptionally quiet which means that you really feel like you are in touch with nature!
+To me this is the one of the best national parks with toddlers to visit!

 Big Bend National Park with Kids by Outside Suburbia